janikvonrotz/janikvonrotz.ch/content/page/projects.md

 This is a collection of projects by year since I came in touch with IT.
 It is supposed to be a showcase of my abilities and experience.

+**2020**

+[TODO.md](https://github.com/todo-md/todo-md) - Standard for markdown todo files.

+[HydroMeBot](https://github.com/janikvonrotz/hydrome-bot) - HydroMeBot is a Telegram bot that reminds you to water your plants.

 **2019**

 [ansible-docker-elk](https://github.com/janikvonrotz/ansible-docker-elk) - This Ansible project deploys a fully configured ELK stack secured by a Nginx proxy.
 For each service there is an Ansible role.
 Services can be deployed independently.